 Manual baking is an easy way to start if you have a small number of images, but large numbers of images become difficult to audit and manage.
 Packer is an open source tool for making image creation more reproducible, auditable, configurable, and reliable.
 For more information on how to create an automated image-creation pipeline, see Automated image builds with Jenkins, Packer, and Kubernetes.
 You can also use Packer as part of a Spinnaker pipeline to produce images that are deployed to clusters of instances.

 Importing existing images

-You can migrate images by exporting them from their existing infrastructure to Compute Engine by using the virtual disk import tool, which automates the image import process.
-For Linux machines, here's an in-depth guide on migrating RAW disk images, Amazon Machine Images (AMI) and VirtualBox images.
+You can import boot disk images from their existing infrastructure to Compute Engine by using the virtual disk import tool, which automates the image import process.
+For Linux machines, here's an in-depth guide for manually migrating RAW disk images, Amazon Machine Images (AMI) and VirtualBox images.

 Another option for importing your existing images is to use Google Cloud Migrate for Compute Engine.

 Migrate for Compute Engine is a tool chain and service that facilitates the migration of machines from one platform to another with minimal downtime using continuous block-level replication.
 You can migrate your machines to Compute Engine and then use manual baking to create images.